 At the end of the reading time.
 I like to have everyone put the books on their desks and we do a gallery walk to share.
 Of course, you could do pair shares, small group shares, or whole class quick shares as an alternative.

 Once we’ve completed a number of foundational inference activities, like those listed here, it’s time to move into the text a bit more.
 We start with short pieces of text (task cards, or short passages) before tackling short stories or more complex passages.

-If you’re looking for some time-saving inference materials, I do have a number of resources you might like:
+If you’re looking for some time-saving, print and digital inference materials, I do have a number of resources you might like:

-Want to go digital?
+Want to go digital with completely interactive resources?
 These paperless inference activities can be completed using Google Slides or PowerPoint: